 UNION in SQL, we must always remember,

-- Column count in all tables must be the same.
-For example, Teachers and Students both tables have three columns.
+- The column count in all tables must be the same.
+For example, both the Teachers and Students tables have three columns.

 - The columns must be in the same order in each table.
-For example, the order of columns is id-name-age in Teachers, so in the Students table.
+For example, the order of columns is id-name-age in both Teachers and Students tables.

 SQL UNION ALL Operator

-UNION ALL operator selects rows from two or more tables similar to
+UNION ALL operator selects fields from two or more tables similar to

 UNION.
 However, unlike